Grant opportunity

 The Baltimore Health Equity Impact Grant stimulates community-university collaborations around research and program development that can advance the health and well-being of Baltimore residents.

 Johns Hopkins Urban Health Institute lists this opportunity for Community-university partnerships, Biomedical Sciences, United States.
-Applicants should use the official call page to confirm final requirements before submitting.

 Projects must be partnerships between a Johns Hopkins student or faculty member and a Baltimore-based community organization or agency.